-• Work with the key elements of the Art of Teaching for successful upper-level teaching for Peer Teach and Progressional Teach

-• Experience a session lead by the trainer and discover the importance of the learning process and how the basic concepts of Fitts & Posner (Cognitive, Associative and Autonomous learning phases) affect Teaching Styles, lesson pacing, structure and content.

-\cdot Develop their understanding of the six different Teaching Styles and how to use and integrate them in high-end lessons.

-Participate in trainer led debrief of peer sessions

-• Work through key elements of upper level skier analysis and intro to the technical discussion in an evening session.
-Evening session indoor - Upper level skier analysis and intro to the technical discussion.
+- Work with the key elements of the Art of Teaching for successful upper-level teaching for Peer Teach and Progressional Teach - Experience a session lead by the trainer and discover the importance of the learning process and how the basic concepts of Fitts & Posner (Cognitive, Associative and Autonomous learning phases) affect Teaching Styles, lesson pacing, structure and content. - Develop their understanding of the six different Teaching Styles and how to use and integrate them in high-end lessons. - Participate in trainer led debrief of peer sessions - Work through key elements of upper level skier analysis and intro to the technical discussion in an evening session.